Clinical trials are research studies that aim to determine whether a medical strategy, treatment, or device is safe for use or consumption by humans.

 These studies may also assess how effective a medical approach is for specific conditions or groups of people.

-Overall, they add to medical knowledge and provide reliable data to assist in health care decision-making and guidelines.
+Overall, they add to medical knowledge and

 To ensure participant safety, trials start with small groups and examine whether a new method causes any harm or unsatisfactory side effects.
 This is because a technique that is successful in a laboratory or in animals may not be safe or effective for humans.